pranaysahith/aws-jmeter-test-engine/jmeter-icap-poc/instructions/how-to-use-createDashboards-script.md

 ## Using CreateDashboard.py to Generate Dashboards

-The script requires four command line arguments to run, these come in the form of options you provide (example runs are listed below).
-The required options are listed below:
+The script requires four command line arguments to run, these come in the form of options you provide.
+The required options are listed below, followed by some example runs:

 <table>
 <tr>